10 Simple Steps to Boost Your COVID-19 Defence: Beyond Vaccines

 Virtually all complications observed can be traced back to the deficiency in ACE2 as a result of the viral attack

 All three steps listed above can be utilised to prevent transmission, yet few are currently explored.
-These steps for the virus to gain entry are discussed in more detail in Dr Leo Galland MD's Coronavirus Guidebook
+These steps for the virus to gain entry are discussed in more detail in Dr Leo Galland MD's Guidebook to Long Covid

 There are many steps that we can take to strength our defences by ourselves, without the use of drugs or medical intervention